IBM/integrity-enforcer/docs/ACM/README_SHOW_INTEGRITY_STATUS_ON_ACM_UI.md

       b)  Create `policy-integrity-shield-events` in the ACM hub cluster in the same namespace as the namespace of `policy-integrity-shield`.

       Connect to the ACM Hub cluster and execute the following script with the following parameters:
-        - `https://github.com/YOUR-ORG-NAME/policy-collection.git` -  The URL for the forked `policy-collection` GitHub reposiory.
+        - `https://github.com/YOUR-ORG-NAME/policy-collection.git` -  The URL for the forked `policy-collection` GitHub repository.
         - `community` - The directory where `policy-integrity-shield-events.yaml` is located.
         - `policy-community` - The namespace for creating policy